Recommended for beginners and those interested in social trading (e.g. following other traders’ trades).

 CopyFunds are built by algorithms and partners of eToro.
 The portfolio share of CFDs in the Copy Fund is openly shared with you.
 This all might sound complicated, but at the end of the day, you can easily invest in quasi-fund.

 eToro has a simple trading fee structure, where all of the trading fees are built into the trading spread.
-The spreads are significantly higher compared to other discount CFD providers, but here you don't have to pay a commission..
-E.g. EUR/USD typical spreads:
+The spreads are significantly higher compared to other discount CFD providers, but here you don't have to pay an eToro commission fee.
+Example EUR/USD typical spreads:

-So if you want to compare the two brokers here, you need to incorporate also the commission and overnigth fees.
-You can check these in our comparison page.
+So if you want to compare the two brokers here, you also need to incorporate the eToro commission fees, the eToro inactivity fee and eToro overnigth fees.
+You can check all of these eToro fees in our comparison page.
+You can also turn to our fee calculator tool which can also work as an eToro fees calculator.

 When trading CFD an additional fee is applied for investors holding their position overnight.
 This is the so-called overnight fee which can be a hefty fee for a buy and hold investor.
 Let’s take an example as of March 2017.
 Let’s say you go long with a single Apple stock for one year.
 The overnight fee is 0.021USD per share.
 As you bought a single share this is also the overnight fee.
 The Apple stock price is ~140USD.
 So, 365*0.021USD = 7.7USD is your yearly fee on a 140 USD stock.
 Roughly 5.5%.
 You can compare this with IG’s 1month LIBOR + 2.5% = 3.5%